Cefiderocol: Medical uses

-This indication is supported by the 2018 APEKS-NP study, where cefiderocol was compared in nosocomial pneumonia caused by Gram-Negative bacteria to meropenem, where it was shown not to be inferior to meropenem.
-The primary endpoint of the study was all-cause mortality at day 14, where both antibiotics were shown to be almost equally effective.
+This indication is supported by a study in which cefiderocol was not inferior to meropenem in treating nosocomial pneumonia caused by Gram-negative bacteria.
+The primary endpoint of the study was mortality due to any cause at day 14, where both antibiotics were shown to be equally effective.

+Cefiderocol has been associated with the emergence of heteroresistance, especially in A. baumannii and P. aeruginosa.
+In A. baumannii, the main mechanism identified so far involves mutations in the TonB-dependent receptor gene piuA.
+In other Enterobacteriales, amplification of beta-lactamase genes, such as blaSHV, contributes to heteroresistance development.

 As of 2020, cefiderocol is indicated in the European Union for the treatment of infections due to aerobic Gram-negative bacteria in adults with limited treatment options.

 Adverse effects

 Cefiderocol may cause serious and life-threatening allergic reactions, severe diarrhea caused by C. difficile and seizures.